requirejs/r.js/README.md

 org.mozilla.javascript.tools.shell.Main with
 **org.mozilla.javascript.tools.debugger.Main**.

-All further examples will use the Node notation, but substitute **r.js** in the commands with the appropriate java command.
+All further examples will use the Node notation, but substitute the **r.js** references below with the appropriate java command.

 ## xpcshell